Desperationis/A-star-Pathfinding/README.md

 ## Requirements
 Installing prerequisites on Windows is a bit more complicated.
 First, download the binary executable of [CMake](https://cmake.org/) and install it.
 Be sure to install the executable that matches your system architecture.

-After that, create a folder named `Dependencies`.
-In that folder, create a folder titles `SDL_FULL` and put two folders named `include` and `x86` inside it; Here is where you put the header files of SDL2, SDL2_image, and SDL_tff in `include` and their x86 .lib files into `x86`.
-After that, follow these steps
+After that, download all the files listed below.
+For each one, there should be an `include` and `x86` folder.
+Merge each one to get a giant `include` and a giant `x86`.
+Then, in `Dependencies`, create a folder named `SDL_FULL` and put both the giant `include` and `x86` there.
 * Get the `SDL2-devel-2.0.x` archive from [here](https://www.libsdl.org/release/)
 * Get the `SDL2_image-devel-2.0.x` archive from [here](https://www.libsdl.org/projects/SDL_image/release/)
 * Get the `SDL2_ttf-devel-2.0.x` archive from [here](https://www.libsdl.org/projects/SDL_ttf/release/)
 * For each archive, unzip the contents of their `include` folder into `Dependencies/SDL_FULL/include` and `lib/x86` folder into `Dependencies/SDL_FULL/x86`
 * Move all the .dll files into a separate folder at the root of the project; This is where your executable will run.

 This project also requires the use of[Tessil/hopscotch-map](https://github.com/Tessil/hopscotch-map).
-Clone / download the source code of [Tessil/hopscotch-map](https://github.com/Tessil/hopscotch-map) and rename the folder for the project as `hopscotch-map` and put it in `Dependencies/`.
+Clone / download the source code of [Tessil/hopscotch-map](https://github.com/Tessil/hopscotch-map) via `git submodule update --init --recursive Dependencies/`.
 After that, you're all set!

 ## Compiling
 To compile this project, you need to use CMake and your prefered compiler to generate a x86 (32-bit) version of your solution / executable.